United States Space Forces – Central: Establishment

 Initial plans for establishment of Space Force component field commands started in 2021 when then Colonel Anthony Mastalir was assigned as director of space forces at the Ninth Air Force and stand up the USSPACEFOR-CENT.
 USSPACEFOR-CENT was supposed to be the first Space Force component field command.
 In November 2021, Secretary Frank Kendall III approved the creation of Space Force elements in U.S. European Command, U.S. Central Command, and U.S. Indo-Pacific Command, but establishing those elements as component commands required Joint Chiefs of Staff approval.

 By May 2022, plans were changed to first establish the United States Space Forces Indo-Pacific (USSPACEFOR-INDOPAC) because China being the pacing threat.
 Mastalir then returned to Vandenberg and was replaced by Colonel Christopher S. Putman as director of space forces.
 On 22 November 2022, USSPACEFOR-INDOPAC was established and Mastalir took the helm as its first commander.

 Prior to the establishment of USSPACEFOR-INDOPAC, General David D. Thompson announced that the USSPACEFOR-CENT would be established shortly after the establishment of USSPACEFOR-INDOPAC.
 On 2 December 2022, USSPACEFOR-CENT was established.
 It is initially composed of 28 personnel and Putman serves as its first commander.

-On March 12, 2024, the component field command established the U.S. Space Forces Central Combat Detachment 3-1 (CDet 3-1), tasked with providing command and control for SPACECENT teams in the region that provide space-based capabilities such as missile warning detection, ensuring reliable communications and GPS.
+On March 12, 2024, the component field command established the U.S. Space Forces Central Combat Detachment 3-1 (CDet 3–1), tasked with providing command and control for SPACECENT teams in the region that provide space-based capabilities such as missile warning detection, ensuring reliable communications and GPS.

+2026 Iran war

+The chief of space operations, General B. Chance Saltzman, said in April 2026 that Space Forces guardians have been forward deployed inside the theater for the 2026 Iran war, and confirmed that Space Forces Central has been involved in the operation from the start, working to achieve space superiority over Iran.